VETURISRIRAM/ml-agents/docs/Background-Machine-Learning.md

 More specifically, the goal of reinforcement learning is to learn a **policy**, which is essentially a mapping from **observations** to **actions**.
-An observation is what the robot can measure from its **environment** (in this case, all its sensory inputs) and an action, in its most raw form, is a change to the configuration of the robot (e.g. position of its base, position of its water hose and whether the hose is on or off).
+An observation is what the robot can measure from its **environment** (in this case, all its sensory inputs) and an action(in this case, all its actuators), in its most raw form, is a change to the configuration of the robot (e.g. position of its base, position of its water hose and whether the hose is on or off).